guettli/git-tips/README.md

 It is a feature of my IDE (PyCharm).
 I can select a region in the code and then I can have a look at the history of this region.

+On the command-line you can use `git blame some-file`

 ## git stash

 `git stash` is like a backpack.